samereberlin/LibroJS/README.md

 | transitionType | string | The next transition type. |

 #### load()
 Load the WebApp framework library.
-It is called automatically after DOMContentLoaded event, but it is usefull to reset/reload page elements (according to the current body's children nodes).
+It is called automatically after DOMContentLoaded event, but it is useful to reset/reload page elements (according to the current body's children nodes).

+#### reset()
+Reset the WebApp framework library.
+It is called automatically after window.onunload event, but it is useful to simulate reset event for testing.

 #### createPage(pageId, pageContent, insertBeforeId)
 Create page dynamically, without any previous HTML code declaration, and load it according to insertBeforeId value.